Clinical Psychology Internship Application Information

 Applicants must have completed at least three years of coursework and practice before the internship.
 All comprehensive exams and qualifying documents must be completed satisfactorily before February 1.
 Preference is given to applicants from APA-approved clinical programs who have extensive training in both clinical and research areas of child psychology.

-The deadline for receiving applications is Monday, November 2, 2020.
+The deadline for receiving applications is November 1, 2022.
+Virtual interviews for the Pediatric Psychology Track will be on January 5th and January 11th.
+Virtual interviews for the Clinical Child Psychology Track will be on January 4th and January 10th.
 Interviews are not required but are strongly encouraged for serious candidates.
 Candidates will be notified by December 15 if an interview is recommended.

 Minority applicants are strongly encouraged to apply.
 Lurie Children's serves an extremely diverse population and all interns have the opportunity to work with people from different ethnic, racial, and socioeconomic backgrounds.